-Participation (20%) - Class participation comprises of attending class meetings over Zoom, as well as engaging in discussions, activities and exercises.
-Also, you will need to regularly check Blackboard for updates, information, and quizzes.
+Participation (15%) - Class participation comprises of attending class meetings, as well as engaging in discussions, activities and exercises.
+Interaction on blackboard discussion threads also counts toward participation.

-Quizzes (30%) - There will be a short quiz by the end of each module, about 11 total.
+Quizzes (40%) - There will be a short quiz by the end of each module, which correspond to the textbook's chapters, 10 total.
 The quizzes are multiple choice and cover the material taught in each chapter.
-They will be accessible on Blackboard.
+They will be open book and accessible on Blackboard, you will have one week to complete them.